-We were both minority women in ministry who in seminary — one Indian and the other African American.
-She had a calming presence of God that gave off a big sister in vibe that I came to rely upon as I continued to try and find my way as an artist and theologian in a field that thought more highly of church-based ministers led by men.
-As a pastor, wife and mother, she was confident and was not intimated by my strong black woman ways.
-She even embraced my eccentric artistic ways and was not put off by my constant theological questioning of God.
+We were both minority women in ministry attending seminary together — one Indian and the other African American.
+She had a calming spiritual presence that gave off a big sister vibe.
+As a pastor, wife, and mother, she was confident and was not intimidated by my strong, Black woman ways.
+She even embraced my eccentric, artistic nature and was not put off by my constant theological treatises and questions.
 She became one of my greatest cheerleaders, a prayer partner, and a spiritual director.
-But, it was our friendship of equals, of two women standing on behalf of God, that created a bond between us.
+Yet, it was our friendship of equals, of two women standing on behalf of God, that created a bond between us.

-When I shared the link to my blog post, I surely thought she would finally get it, that she would see that our oppression was not in the distant past but a very real and ever present experience in America.
-I thought that she would connect our oppression to the oppression that Indians faced in her country thereby creating a unity of brown bodies.
+When I shared the link to my blog post, I surely thought she would finally get it, that she would see that our oppression was not in the distant past but a very real and ever-present experience in America.
+I thought that she would connect our oppression to the oppression that Indians faced in her country, thereby creating a unity of brown bodies, a new BIPOC bond.
 I thought that as a fellow Christian, she would see our dilemma the way Jesus did and would soften the hard edge of her religious and political conservatism.
 I thought that she would remember our common bond of hair problems.
 I thought that the tragedy of these recent deaths would help her get it, finally get it.

 However, our intense but friendly banter turned into deep hurt when she simply and calmy responded to the deaths and protests with her strong faith in the Gospel that didn’t require oppressors to repent, truly repent, of the sin of racism.
 Her version of the Good News signaled bad news for me and my people.
-The more I tried to explain to her that racism is the reason why we can’t pull ourselves up with bootstraps, that George Floyd’s death was proof that the bootstraps never existed for us – the more she dug into her position.
+The more I tried to explain to her that racism is the reason why we can’t pull ourselves up by our bootstraps – that George Floyd’s death was proof that the bootstraps never existed for us – the more she dug into her position.

 Those two shades taught me a valuable lesson.
 I learned a new form of oppression, the oppression that comes from truly being at the bottom of society, even as a citizen.
-I learned that America as so throughly created a negative image of black bodies that brown bodies, even those who love Jesus, can see you as just making noise instead of trying to breathe while a boot is on your neck.
+I learned that America has so thoroughly created a negative image of black bodies that brown bodies – even those who love Jesus – can see us as just making noise instead of trying to breathe while a boot is on your neck.
 Eventually, those two shades came between us, creating a silence that lasted for quite some time.